Boen97/BackStore/notes/computer-network/Chapter-3-6-1-congestion-control.md

 > focus on the simpler issue of undertanding what happens as the host increase their transmission rate and the network becomes congested.

 1. Scenario 1: Two Senders, a Router with Infinite Buffers.
-> larget queuing delays are experienced as the packet-arrival rate nears the link capacity.
+> one of the cose of congestion: larget queuing delays are experienced as the packet-arrival rate nears the link capacity.

 - suppose Host A, and Host B share a outgoing link of capacity R
 - Host A and Host B is sending data to the connection at an average rate of a bytes/sec